bmuschko/cva-crash-course/exercises/03-auth-method-use/solution/solution.md

 # Solution

 Use the `login` command to log in with the authentication method of type Userpass.
 Here, we are setting the `userpass` method and provide the `username` parameter for the user `johndoe`.
+Enter the password you used in the previous exercise when creating the user.
 The command will return a client token you can use for calls to the API.

 ```
 $ vault login -method=userpass username=johndoe